-In 2007 CCAMLR agreed Conservation Measure 51-01 (2007) in which it revised the catch limit in Area 48 to 3.47 million tonnes in any fishing season, based on a reanalysis of the large scale survey from 2000 and a revised parametrisation of the yield model.
+In 2007, CCAMLR agreed Conservation Measure 51-01 (2007) in which it revised the catch limit in Area 48 to 3.47 million tonnes in any fishing season, based on a reanalysis of the large scale survey from 2000 and a revised parametrisation of the yield model.
 It also introduced the term "trigger level" and stated that the total combined catch in Subareas 48.1, 48.2, 48.3 and 48.4 would be limited to a "trigger level" of 620,000 tonnes in any fishing season until the Commission defined an allocation of this total catch limit between smaller management units, based on the advice from the Scientific Committee.

-In 2009, following extensive discussion in the Scientific Committee, CCAMLR agreed Conservation Measure 51-07 that created a distribution of the 620,000 tonne trigger level (specified in Conservation Measure 51-01) such that no more than 25% can be taken from Subarea 48.1, no more than 45% can be taken from Subarea 48.2 and Subarea 48.3 and no more than 15% from Subarea 48.4.
+In 2009, following extensive discussion in the Scientific Committee, CCAMLR agreed Conservation Measure 51-07 (2009) that created a distribution of the 620,000 tonne trigger level (specified in Conservation Measure 51-01 (2010)) such that no more than 25% can be taken from Subarea 48.1, no more than 45% can be taken from Subarea 48.2 and Subarea 48.3 and no more than 15% from Subarea 48.4.
 These percentages deliberately sum to more than 100% in order to provide flexibility to the fishery while achieving the objective of distributing fishing effort.
-These limits remain in force in 2023 and are due to be reviewed in 2024.
+These limits were in force up to the end of the 2024 fishing season.